Olivera2708/Projects/Nametags and certificates for WCA competitions/README.md

-Python scripts are used for WCA competition
-First scrip is for generating certificates
-Second script is for generating name tags
+Python scripts are used for WCA competition, first scrip is for generating certificates, second script is for generating name tags

 HOW TO USE
 You need to download nametag_gui.py and certificate_gui.py and requirements.txt and put them in folder